 - Physical therapy

 If your condition doesn't respond to non-surgical treatment options, then your doctor may discuss surgery.
 Surgical intervention is the last resort.
 Conservative treatment options are always the first line of defense.
-When you meet with Dr. Schoene, she will always try conservative treatments before ever recommending surgery.
+When you meet with Dr. Schoene, and her associates will always try conservative treatments before ever recommending surgery.

 Preventing Overpronation and Flat Feet Conditions